Ethnic groups in Los Angeles: African Americans

 By 1990, the LAPD, which had followed a paramilitaristic model since Chief Parker's regime in the 1950s, became more alienated from minority communities following accusations of racial profiling.
 In 1992, a jury in suburban Simi Valley acquitted white Los Angeles police officers involved in the beating of a black motorist, Rodney King, the year before.
 After four days of rioting, more than 50 deaths, and billions of dollars of property losses, mostly in the Central City, the California Army National Guard, federal troops, and the local and state police finally regained control.

 Since the 1980s, more middle class black families have left the central core of Los Angeles to settle in other California municipalities or out of state.
 In 1970, blacks made up 18% of the city's population.
 That percentage has dropped to 10% in 2010 as many continue to leave to settle elsewhere.
 Los Angeles still has the largest black population of any city in the Western United States.
 Blacks from Los Angeles have moved to the north suburbs of Palmdale and Lancaster.
 Many blacks are relocating to the Southern United States.

 Caribbean and African black immigrants are more recent.
 7,000 Nigerians, 5,000 Ethiopians, 1,000 Ghanaians, 9,900 Jamaicans, 1,900 Haitians, and 1,700 Trinidadians live in Los Angeles.
 They are concentrated in South Los Angeles, Compton and Inglewood.

 There is an Ethiopian and Eritrean community in Little Ethiopia.

 Louisiana Creoles are present in Los Angeles.
 Between 1940 and 1970, roughly 5 million African Americans from the Southern United States migrated North during the Second Great Migration.
 Many came from Southern states bordering the Gulf Coast, primarily Texas, Louisiana, and Mississippi.
 Black families from Louisiana escaping Jim Crow racism primarily settled in California.
 Many of them were Louisiana Creoles.

 Ethiopians

 There is a large Ethiopian community in Little Ethiopia.

+Eritreans

+There is an Eritrean community in Los Angeles.